Do you utilize meditation?

 You know what?
 I think I have an idea as to why you may not be meditating every day.

 When I first started meditating, I had so many different rules for relaxation.
 Crazy, right?
 I had to be in a certain room, a certain headspace, sitting in a specific pose and ugh.
 The rest of the list is just ridiculous.
 I was too focused on everything, but meditating!
 I was making very common meditation mistakes that were not putting me in a calm, relaxed state.
-So, here are the 5 common mediation mistakes that cause more h
+So, here are the 5 common mediation mistakes that cause more harm than good.

 “I Have To Think Of Nothing”